evidence-dev/evidence/sites/docs/pages/components/custom-components.md

 - `y`: name of column for y-axis
 - `series`: name of column for series
 - `nullsZero`: if true, will treat nulls as zeroes; otherwise, will leave as nulls
-- `fillX`: if true, will find the smallest increment in the x-axis values and create rows as needed to create a continous series
+- `fillX`: if true, will find the smallest increment in the x-axis values and create rows as needed to create a continuous series

 <br/>